RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_offline_decode_pcap.md

 #### 2.1 Get the data port number & ip address

-We suppose you have followed the instructions in LiDAR user-guide to connect the LiDAR and set up your computer's ip address.
+Please follow the instructions in LiDAR user-guide to connect the LiDAR and set up your computer's ip address.
 And now you should be able to use RSView to see the point cloud.
 At this time, you should have already known your LiDAR's msop port number, difop port number, and device ip address.
 The default is *msop-6699, difop-7788, ip-192.168.1.200*.
 If you have no idea what it is, please check the LiDAR user-guide first.